-Prior to beginning the bonding process, our dentists will modify the tooth’s surface by applying a conditioning gel.
+Prior to beginning the bonding process, our dentist in chaska will modify the tooth’s surface by applying a conditioning gel.
 The gel helps clean and prepare the surface for the next step.
 After applying the resin material, we will maneuver the material to match the shape of your tooth.
 Once the desired shape is achieved, a UV light is used to set the composite to a tooth like consistency.
 Then the tooth is polished and final adjustments are made.

 How to Care for Bonded Teeth

 While composite resin bonding material appears aesthetically similar to your tooth, it’s not as strong as natural tooth enamel and is susceptible to chipping and staining as well.
 Patients who have opted for bonding treatment at Town Dental should avoid chewing on hard foods like ice and nuts.

 You may experience slightly increased sensitivity for a couple of days, but this will improve relatively quickly.
 Tooth bonding near you is an option to restore minor decay or cosmetic concerns.
 Extensive decay or damage may require alternate options.